-When Basin Plan WQOs are not numeric, values excerpted from other regulations and/or literature sources can assist with data interpretation.
-For example, the California Toxics Rule (CTR) specifies aquatic toxicity criteria for several constituents, including metals (USEPA 2000).
+When Basin Plan Water Quality Objectives are not numeric, values excerpted from other regulations and/or literature sources can assist with data interpretation.
+For example, the California Toxics Rule (CTR) specifies aquatic toxicity criteria for several constituents, including metals (EPA 2000).
 Table 3.3.2-8 lists water quality guidelines, criteria and benchmark values used by YCWA in Technical Memorandum 2-3, Water Quality, and Technical Memorandum 2-4, Water Temperature, which are located in Appendix E6, to help interpret water quality measurements.

 Table 3.3.2-8.
-Water quality standards, criteria and benchmark values used for evaluating the protection of designated beneficial uses in the vicinity of the Yuba River Development Project.
+Water quality standards, criteria and benchmark values used for evaluating the protection of designated beneficial uses1 in the vicinity of the Yuba River Development Project.

-Analyte Symbol or Abbreviation Standard, Criteria or Benchmark Res Reference Notes BACTERIA (MUN, REC-1) Total coliform < 10,000 MPN per 100 mL < 240 MPN per 100 mL (geometric mean) USEPA 2003a Water contact recreation, single-day sample; Water contact recreation, 30- day geometric mean
+. u Analyte Symbol or Abbreviation Standard, Criteria or Benchmark Value Reference Notes BACTERIA (MUN, REC-1) Total coliform < 10,000 MPN per 100 mL < 240 MPN per 100 mL (geometric mean) EPA 2003a Water contact recreation, single-day sample; Water contact recreation, 30- day geometric mean

 Methylmercury objectives in the Basin Plan are waterbody-specific and do not apply to waterbodies in the Project Area or Vicinity.
 The radioactivity and suspended material objectives do not apply to the Project.
-Project O&M does not contribute radioactive or suspended material into the Yuba River or its impoundments.
+Project Operations and Maintenance does not contribute radioactive or suspended material into the Yuba River or its impoundments.

 There is no waterbody specific salinity objective that applies to the Project Vicinity.
-Salinity is therefore addressed thorough the chemical constituents objective.
+Salinity is therefore addressed through the chemical constituents objective.